 Sponsor: Empirical Spine, Inc.

 Spondylolisthesis & Spinal Stenosis

 As we age, our spine changes due to “wear and tear” from normal, everyday activities.
 Spine ligaments thicken and widen, spinal discs lose height, joints get bigger and your bones may grow spurs.
-With Spinal stenosis, these changes cuase spaces in the spine to narrow and press against spinal nerves. many people with spinal stenosis also have spondylolisthesis, a type of instability where one spine bone “slips” forward over the one bleow.
-Nerve pressure from these condidtions can result in leg pain, tingling, or numbness that get works wihen waling or standing and improves when sitting or bending forward.
+With Spinal stenosis, these changes cause spaces in the spine to narrow and press against spinal nerves.
+Many people with spinal stenosis also have spondylolisthesis, a type of instability where one spine bone “slips” forward over the one below.
+Nerve pressure from these conditions can result in leg pain, tingling, or numbness that gets worse when walking or standing and improves when sitting or bending forward.